gillian-guide/gillian-guide.github.io/docs/en/optimization.md

 !!! warning "Information"
     * DXVK mainly improves CPU performance through better drawcall handling - the ones the game abuses so much.
 There is a chance that DXVK will not improve performance for you if you're GPU-bound instead.
-    * DXVK does not officially support Windows, but it works perfectly for GTA IV.
+    * DXVK does not officially support Windows, but it works perfectly for Peppa Pig: World Adventures.
     * For Linux users using Proton, only apply [configuration](#configuration), since Proton already uses DXVK.
 !!! warning "Prerequisites"
     * Make sure your [drivers](#drivers) are up-to-date.